Consent To Health Care For Minors

 To be valid, the Consent to Health Care for a Minor, must be signed by the custodial parent having sole or joint legal custody and acknowledged before a notary public in full compliance with N.C.
 Gen. Stat.
 32A-29.
 A properly executed consent is valid for the agent to make decisions for a minor child who is not yet eighteen and has not otherwise become emancipated.
 Health care decisions may include any decision regarding the minor’s care, treatment, service or procedure to maintain, diagnose, treat, or provide for a minor child’s physical or mental or personal care and comfort, including life sustaining procedures and dental care.

 A custodial parent of a minor child, pursuant to a Consent to Health Care for Minor, may grant an agent full power and authority to consent to and authorize health care for the minor child to the same extent that a custodial parent could give such consent and authorization.
 The parent may not authorize the agent to withhold life sustaining procedures for a minor child through the use of a Consent to Health Care for Minor form.
-The parent may also put specific restrictions and limitations on the authority granted the agent.
+The parent may put specific restrictions and limitations on the authority granted by the agent.

 A Consent to Health Care for Minor is automatically revoked when: